tastiestPie/tastiestPie.github.io/README.md

 for some parts for the website to make it more mobile friendly.
 Also because it looks nice. :)

 For my coding IDE, I used Atom and the Atom HTML Preview Plug-in by harmsk.
 I've had previous experience with Atom, and the preview plug-in was super helpful with making and debugging the website.
+I also dabbled in some CodePen for some prototyping.

 ## Challenges Faced